patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/navigation-system/design.md

 Breadcrumbs act as a resource to help users navigate more efficiently and provide context to help users understand where they are in the application hierarchy.
 Use breadcrumbs in addition to your global navigation to display a user's location in the application.

 #### When to use
-* Use breadcrumbs when the primary and secondary navigation items are not always exposed.
+* Use breadcrumbs when the primary global navigation items are not always exposed.
-* Don't use breadcrumbs as a replacement for global navigation.
+* Never use breadcrumbs as a replacement for global navigation.